Types of Websites: Guide to Website Categories

 Interactive websites are digital platforms that allow users to actively engage with content, communicate with others, and participate in various activities.

-These websites incorporate features such as social networking, discussion forums, gaming elements, and interactive educational tools to enhance user interaction.
+These websites incorporate features such as social networking, discussion forums, gaming elements, and interactive educational tools to enhance user engagement and interaction.

 1. Social Media (Facebook, Twitter, Instagram)